Join Us In Supporting Chelsea Manning's Legal Defense

 We'll keep you updated on the progress of this campaign and hope that you will consider lending your support.
 To contribute to the Chelsea Manning legal defense matching fund campaign, please visit: https://freedom.press/chelsea.

-About First Look Media Press Freedom Litigation Fund (PFLF)
+About First Look Media Press Freedom Defense Fund (PFDF)

-Launched in July 2014, First Look Media's Press Freedom Litigation Fund was designed to strengthen the ability of journalists and others to pursue legal fights where a substantial public interest is at stake.
-Grants under the program are used to fund challenges to government policies or actions that restrict press freedoms or denials of freedom of information act requests; motions to quash subpoenas seeking source information or journalistic material; defamation cases where the underlying report concerns a matter of public interest; access cases to closed proceedings or sealed documents; and amicus efforts in support of press freedom.
+Grants under this program are used to fund challenges to policies or actions that restrict press freedom or obstruct access to essential information in the United States and around the world.
+Examples of cases that have received our support include: news outlets or independent journalists facing denials of Freedom of Information Act requests; motions to quash subpoenas seeking source information or journalistic material; defamation cases where the underlying report concerns a matter of public interest; access cases to closed proceedings or sealed documents; and amicus efforts in support of press freedom.